nachoSO/CarND-Behavioral-Cloning-P3-master/writeup_template.md

  ELU()
  Dense(1)
 ```
-For the sake of simplicity I will talk about the NVIDIA model for the rest of the report, because, the comma.ai model was full taken from the comma.ai github with only just one modification (I added a cropping layer).
+**For the sake of simplicity I will detailed my implementation of the NVIDIA model for the rest of the report, because, the comma.ai model was full taken from the comma.ai github with only just one modification (I added a cropping layer).**

 ####2.
 Attempts to reduce overfitting in the model